zabszk/CSharp-SMTP-Server/README.md

 * RFC 7372 (Email Authentication Status Codes)
 * RFC 7489 (Domain-based Message Authentication, Reporting, and Conformance (DMARC)) [Partially Supported]

+# 3rd party services usage
+* This library by default uses Cloudflare Public DNS Servers (1.1.1.1) to perform SPF and DMARC validation.
+IP address of the DNS server can be changed or both validations can be disabled using ServerOptions class.
+* This library by default downloads Public Suffix List managed by Mozilla Foundation from GitHub.
+The list is licensed under Mozilla Public License v.
+2.0.
+The download URL can be changed in ServerOptions class.
+The list is NOT downloaded if DnsServerEndpoint is set to null in ServerOptions class.

 # Basic usage
 ```cs
 var server = new SMTPServer(new[]